Rhishavhere/onecloud/README.md

-# OneCloud: Personal Cloud API & Backend Server
+# OneCloud: Personal Cloud Server and API

 ## Overview

-**OneCloud** is a powerful personal cloud backend that gives you real-time insights and control over your devices.
+**OneCloud** is a personal cloud backend that gives you real-time insights and control over your devices.
 It acts as the central hub for your personal cloud, enabling system monitoring, AI-assisted queries, and remote operations — securely accessible from anywhere.

 The backend leverages Flask APIs and Cloudflare Tunnel for secure access, even behind NAT or firewalls.